-Robert Truman is the Interim Director Lewis and Clark Law School in Portland, OR.
+Robert Truman is the Interim Director at Lewis and Clark Law School in Portland, OR.

 Why did you join AALL?